-Apple, Dolby bet a new way of mixing music can revive the album experience
+Dolby Atmos wants you to listen up.
+(And down.
+And sideways.)

-After more than 30 years as a producer and engineer, Brad Wood wasn’t sure whether he had a future in music.
+After more than 30 years as a producer and engineer, Brad Wood wasn’t sure if he still had a future in music.

 Wood, a classically trained saxophonist, had gotten his start in Chicago’s early ’90s music scene, helming breakthrough albums for Liz Phair and Veruca Salt, and platinum records for Smashing Pumpkins and Placebo.
 In 2000, he moved to Southern California, where he thrived for a time — and then merely survived, as the downloading era sank recording budgets just as the brand of guitar rock he specialized in lost cultural relevancy.